eic/edpm/README.md

 # Motivation

-***TL;DR;*** Major HEP and NP scientific packages are not supported by some major distros and usually are crappy in terms of dependency/version requirements.
+***TL;DR;*** Major HEP and NP scientific packages are not supported by some major distros and usually are crappy (at least in terms of dependency requirements).
 Everybody have to reinvent the wheel to include such packages in their software chains and make users' lives easier.
 And we do.

 ***Longer reading***